konstellation-io/kdl-project-template/README.md

       - python3 lab/processes/sklearn_example/main.py
 ```

-To trigger pipeline execution on Drone runners, push a tag containing the name matching the trigger (e.g. `run-examples-v1`) to the remote repository.
+To trigger the execution of this pipeline on Drone runners, push a tag containing the name matching the trigger (e.g. in this case, `run-examples-v1`) to the remote repository.
 For more information, see the section Launching experiment runs (Drone) below.

 The results of executions are stored in MLflow:
-in this simple example we are only tracking one parameter (name of the classifier), and one metric (the obtained validation accuracy).
+in the simplified example of wine classification, we are only tracking one parameter (name of the classifier), and one metric (the obtained validation accuracy).
+In a real-world project, you are likely to be tracking many parameters and metrics of interest.
 The connection to MLflow to log these parameters and metrics is established via the code in the [main.py](lab/processes/sklearn_example/main.py) and with the environment variables in [.drone.yml](.drone.yml).
-For more information, see the section Logging experiment results (MLflow) below.
+For more information, see the section "Logging experiment results (MLflow)" below.
 To see the tracked experiments, visit the MLflow tool UI.